-&lt;sup>1 The SCCs are used by the EPA to organize data for anthropogenic air pollutant sources that have similar production and emissions characteristics (e.g., gasoline storage tanks, polymer manufacturing facilities) into related groups or source categories.
-An overview of the SCC system is provided in this Section 8.1.
+1 The EPA uses the SCCs to organize data for anthropogenic air pollutant sources that have similar production and emissions characteristics (e.g., gasoline storage tanks, polymer manufacturing facilities) into related groups or source categories.
+Section 8.1 provides an overview of the SCC system.